-0.734 and that for perceived helpfulness was 0.935.
-Also, the composite rho values for the two constructs were 0.882 and 0.958 respectively, indicating sufficient internal consistency and reliability [32, 33].
-To establish convergent validity, we tested the average variances extracted (AVEs) for the two constructs, yielding 0.789 and 0.885, which were well above 0.5 and demonstrated convergent validity [33].
-Finally, the data also passed the Fornell and Larcker's test, indicating discriminant validity [34].
+Next, we conducted confirmatory factor analysis to examine the reliability and validity of the two constructs in the study.
+Cronbach's alpha for product evaluation was 0.734 and that for perceived helpfulness was 0.935.
+Also, the composite rho values for the two constructs were 0.882 and 0.958 respectively, indicating sufficient internal consistency and reliability (Nunnally 1967; Hair et al. 2010).
+To establish convergent validity, we tested the average variances extracted (AVEs) for the two constructs, yielding 0.789 and 0.885, which were well above 0.5 and demonstrated convergent validity (Hair et al. 2010).
+Finally, the data also passed the Fornell and Larcker's test, indicating discriminant validity (Fornell and Larcker 1981).

-5.2 Hypotheses Testing
+4.4.2 Hypotheses testing